munrhalls/Month-Colored-Clarity-at-a-glance/README.md

 You can click stuff and it does something.
 You can drag and drop onto the calendar month->week->day->hour columns.
 It'll fill it up according to size of what you drop.

+THIS APP IS A GREAT EXAMPLE - BECAUSE EVERYTHING IN - AND ABOUT - THIS APP - MAKES NO SENSE.

 It was a training project.

 Also, a massively misguided learning endeavor.